hermannhueck/datastax-workshop-examples-scala/README.md

   into the project root to access your own Astra instance
 - Continue with 3.

+** Possible Problems:**
+- Sometimes Metals is too fast detecting the sbt project.
+The other tools are not yet downloaded and installed.
+In this case run again: *Metals: Import build* ]
+- If the initial tool installation (automatic by *gitpod_init.sh*) fails, try to run *./gitpod_init.sh* again manually in the terminal window.

 #### 2. Instructions for local development on your machine,
 - Clone this repo
 - Install sbt on your machine: https://www.scala-sbt.org/1.x/docs/Setup.html